What sort of personal information do we usually collect?

 We use your personal information we collect, under our contract with you, to provide products and services to you (some of which may be provided by third party providers on our behalf such as HCF Eyecare) including insurance, health, dental, optical, retirement and health care services, recording your treatment, managing our relationship with you and to administer, process and audit claims.

-We may also use your personal information for our legitimate interest in complying with applicable laws, assessing your insurance, health and related lifestyle needs, developing products and services that may better serve those needs, assessing your possible interest in any such products or services and with your consent, telling you about these, conducting risk forecasting functions (with your consent), improving our service delivery, resolving any legal and/or commercial complaints or issues and performing other functions and activities relating to the business of the HCF Group.
+We may also use your personal information for related purposes which you would reasonably expect for our legitimate interest in complying with applicable laws, assessing your insurance, health and related lifestyle needs, developing products and services that may better serve those needs, assessing your possible interest in any such products or services and with your consent, telling you about these, telling you about and otherwise publishing details of provider charges and out-of-pocket (gap) costs our members may have incurred, conducting risk forecasting functions (with your consent), improving our service delivery, resolving any legal and/or commercial complaints or issues and performing other functions and activities relating to the business of the HCF Group.

 2. Developing programs for the benefit of our members

 From the personal information that we collect from our members, in providing health insurance and associated services, we are able to develop programs that are intended for the benefit of members.